-World Cup 2018: Quarter-Final Scores, Results, Highlights and Reaction
+World Cup 2018: Quarterfinal Scores, Results, Highlights and Reaction

 Just like Rakitic had done in the previous round against Denmark, he delivered a confident and crisp penalty that kept Croatia's World Cup hopes alive.

-While Croatia were the favored side, the fact that they were able to beat the host nation in front of a large Russian contingent was no small feat.
+While Croatia was the favored side, the fact that it was able to beat the host nation in front of a large Russian contingent was no small feat.

 Author Jon Acuff put the accomplishment further into perspective: